Born on November 11, 1155, in Soria and died on October 6, 1214, in Gutierre-Muñoz, Avila.

 Internal resources: ValeroBernabeL2009.ElCastilloEnLaHeraldicaEspañola.pdf.

-Port and windows, Watercolor, Alfonso VIII of Castile, Pointed and rounded, Armed, Azure, Berenguela of Castile, Bibliography, House of Plantagenet, Castle, Crest, Crown, Open royal crown, Quarterly, Outlined in sable, In pale, Coat of arms, Accolé arms, Ferdinand III of Castile, Personal, Gules, Illuminated, Interpreted, Langued, Leonor Plantagenet, Leopard, Lion, Masoned, Semi-circular, Metal beaten, Hard metal, Or, Argent, Without divisions, Purpure, Rampant, Kingdom of Castile, Kingdom of Castile and Leon, Kingdom of England, Kingdom of León, Tilted shield, Sable, Century XXI, Shaded, Plain tincture, Freehand, Three and One.
+Port and windows, Watercolor, Alfonso VIII of Castile, Armed, Azure, Berenguela of Castile, Bibliography, House of Plantagenet, Castle, Crest, Ogee, Crown, Open royal crown, Quarterly, Outlined in sable, In pale, Coat of arms, Accolé arms, Ferdinand III of Castile, Genealogical, Personal, Gules, Illuminated, Interpreted, Langued, Leonor Plantagenet, Leopard, Lion, Masoned, Semi-circular, Hard metal, Or, Argent, Without divisions, Purpure, Rampant, Kingdom of Castile, Kingdom of Castile and Leon, Kingdom of England, Kingdom of León, Tilted shield, Sable, Century XXI, Shaded, Plain tincture, Freehand, Three, One and Family tree.

 Dr. Antonio Salmerón y Cabañas,